edgard-habanbou/foodie-pal/README.md

 - As a chef, I want the app to provide recipes suitable for gatherings and events.
 - As a chef, I want the option to adjust serving sizes based on the number of guests.
 - As a chef, I want the app to help me plan and organize meals for group events, including generating a shopping list.

-## Admin

-- As an admin, I want to receive user feedback to improve the app's functionality.
-- As an admin, I want to be able to accept/decline OpenAI nutrition plan before sending it to the user

 ![title3](https://github.com/edgardhab/foodie-pal/assets/57774147/f163f695-873c-4ead-b372-66d9979fdf55)